princedede/Q-paper/q_token/dist_economics.md

 **Charity** | 1 | 10, 000, 000 | 0 | 61 | 5% released monthly after 61 days of TGE

-`NOTE`: All unsold token will be sent to the burnt.
+`NOTE`: All unsold token will be the burnt.

 -----------------------------